 Southern New Hampshire University is accredited by the New England Commission of Higher Education (NECHE).
 All Programs offered by SNHU are encompassed by this regional accreditation.

 Inquiries regarding accreditations should be emailed to email@example.com.

 Individuals may also contact:

-The Commission on Institutions of Higher Education of the New England Association of Schools and Colleges is the regional accreditation agency for colleges and universities in the six New England states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
-NEASC's Commission on Institutions of Higher Education (CIHE) is recognized by the U.S. Department of Education as a reliable authority on the quality of education for the institutions it accredits.
+The New England Commission of Higher Education is the regional accreditation agency for colleges and universities in the six New England states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
+The New England Commission of Higher Education (NECHE) is recognized by the U.S. Secretary of Education as a reliable authority on the quality of education for the institutions it accredits.
+The Commission is also recognized by the Council for Higher Education Accreditation (CHEA), affirming that its standards and processes are consistent with the quality, improvement, and accountability expectations that CHEA has established.
 Recognition by the Department of Education provides access to federal financial aid for U.S. students attending institutions accredited by the Commission.

 New Hampshire Department of Education, Division of Higher Education - Higher Education Commission